araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 Additionally, no matter how long it trains, it seems to not be able to learn to solve the "inverted pyramid" at all (which is weird because it should be as hard as the normal pyramid).

 ## Conclusion

+This concludes the journey I started some months ago to make SAC work on massive parallel simulator.
+During this adventure, I shed light on a common issue that prevents SAC-like algorithm to work in those environments (the use of unbounded action space).
+At the end, with a proper action space and tuned hyperparameters, SAC[^well-tqc] is now competitive with PPO in term of training time on a large collection of locomotion environments.
+It is also much more sample efficient than PPO but fail to fully solve the most complex environments so far (help is welcomed).
+I hope that my voyage will encourage others to use SAC in their experiments and unlock fine-tuning on real robots, after pretraining in simulation.

 ## Appendix: What I tried that didn't work